 - No strenuous activity, including yard work, housework, and sex.

-- DO NOT SMOKE, vape, dip, or chew.
-Nicotine prevents new bone growth and may cause your fusion to fail.
+- DON'T SMOKE, vape, dip, chew or use nicotine products.
+It prevents new bone growth and may cause your fusion to fail.

-- Do not drive until after your follow-up appointment.
+- Don't drive until after your follow-up appointment.

 - If you have staples, steri-strips, or stitches, you may shower 2 days after surgery.
 Gently wash the area with soap and water every day.
 Pat dry.